algolia/docsearch/packages/website/docs/DocSearch-program.md

 We'd love to help!

 If one of your favorite tool documentation websites is missing DocSearch, we encourage you to file an issue in their repository explaining how DocSearch could help.
-Feel free to [send us an email][1] as well, and we'll provide all the help we can.
+Feel free to [let us know on Discord][1] as well and we'll provide all the help we can.

 ## How did we build this website?